Nikita Iosifov

-Nikita Igorevich Iosifov (Никита Игоревич Иосифов; born 11 April 2001) is a Russian professional footballer who plays as a left winger for Slovenian club Celje.
+Nikita Igorevich Iosifov (Никита Игоревич Иосифов; born 11 April 2001) is a Russian professional footballer who plays as a left winger for Spanish club Sporting Gijón.

 Club career

-He made his Russian Premier League debut for FC Lokomotiv Moscow on 11 August 2020 in a game against FC Rubin Kazan, he substituted Dmitri Barinov in added time.
+Iosifov is a youth product of FC Lokomotiv Moscow, and made his senior debut with farm team Kazanka Moscow in 2019.
+He made his Russian Premier League debut on 11 August 2020, in a game against FC Rubin Kazan; he substituted Dmitri Barinov in added time.

-On 12 July 2021, he joined Villarreal B in Spain on a five-year contract.
-He was occasionally included in the matchday squads of the senior Villarreal team for La Liga and UEFA Champions League games early in the 2021–22 season, but remained on the bench.
-He made his debut for the senior team on 30 November 2021 in a Copa del Rey game against the sixth-tier club Victoria CF and scored Villarreal's last goal in a 8–0 victory.
+On 12 July 2021, Iosifov joined Villarreal in Spain on a five-year contract, and was initially assigned to the B-team.
+He was occasionally included in the matchday squads of the senior team for La Liga and UEFA Champions League games early in the 2021–22 season, but remained on the bench.

+Iosifov made his first team debut for the Yellow Submarine on 30 November 2021, in a Copa del Rey game against the sixth-tier club Victoria CF, and scored Villarreal's last goal in a 8–0 victory.
 He made his La Liga debut on 22 January 2022 against Mallorca as an added-time substitute for Moi Gómez.
 At the end of the 2021–22 season, Villarreal B was promoted to the second-tier Segunda División.

-Iosifov left Villarreal in June 2023.

-On 5 July 2023, Iosifov signed a two-year contract with Mirandés.
-The following 19 January, he left the club on a mutual agreement.
+Iosifov left Villarreal on 30 June 2023, as his contract expired, and signed a two-year contract with Mirandés on 5 July.
+The following 19 January, he left the club on a mutual agreement, and agreed to an 18-month deal with Castellón immediately after.

+On 11 August 2024, Iosifov moved to Slovenian side Celje on a one-year deal.
+The following 2 July, he agreed to a one-year extension, and scored 16 goals during the season.

+On 13 July 2026, Iosifov returned to Spain and its second division, signing a one-year contract with Sporting Gijón.